Sue: Terminus? I hope this story doesn’t take place in a bus station.

 Sue: I can’t believe she’s gone from buttoned-up scientist to shameless floozy in two episodes.
 It makes no sense.
 Does Lezzer disease…

-Sue: Does it make you lose all your inhibitions and strip down to your pants?
+Sue: Does it make you lose all your inhibitions?

 Me: She took her skirt off because she was hot.